 Many people’s first question is whether or not pooches will–or should–relieve themselves on artificial turf.
-Pets tend to go where they know–be it the litter box or bathroom, or that special little patch of gravel, cement or natural grass.
-Introduce artificial grass, and pets accustomed to using the natural stuff, will usually adapt after a short transitional period.
+Pets tend to go where they know–be it the litter box or bathroom, or that special little patch of gravel, cement, or natural grass.
+Introduce artificial grass, and pets accustomed to using the natural stuff will usually adapt after a short transitional period.

 The good news is that pet waste won’t negatively impact your artificial grass, and turf is easy to clean.
-Tight, but permeable backing allows urine and fluids to drain.
+Tight, but permeable turf backing allows urine and fluids to drain.
 In fact, smaller sections are often used for designated pet potties.
 Just as these can be lifted to clean throughout, your artificial grass lawn can be enhanced with dog-friendly features for optimum absorption and draining.

 It’s Easy to Clean and Deodorize

 Artificial grass is easy to clean when it comes to pet droppings.
 You simply scoop them up as you would on normal grass and then hose the grass off.
-And while polyurethane and latex backing are built to let fluid pass through, urine odors can present a challenge.
+And while polyurethane and latex backings are built to let fluid pass through, urine odors can present a challenge.
 Just like other stainless synthetic household surfaces, artificial grass can trap odors that are hard to detect and eliminate.